diwasrimal/parkinsons-diagnosis-project-documents/main.typ

 - To extract acoustic features such as jitter, shimmer, and HNR and feed them into a machine learning model for accurate diagnosis.

 === System Scopes
-- Accepts user-recorded or uploaded voice samples.
+// - Accepts user-recorded or uploaded voice samples.
-- Automatically extracts relevant features using
+// - Automatically extracts relevant features using
-- Processes data through a trained machine learning model to provide a prediction.
+// - Processes data through a trained machine learning model to provide a prediction.
-- Displays prediction results through an easy-to-use web interface.
+// - Displays prediction results through an easy-to-use web interface.
-- Useful for early screening, especially in remote areas.
+// - Useful for early screening, especially in remote areas.
+The system should accept user-recorded or uploaded voice samples, making it accessible and flexible for different users.
+It automatically extracts relevant features from the audio and processes the data through a trained machine learning model to generate predictions.
+These prediction results are then displayed through a user-friendly web interface.
+This setup is particularly useful for early screening purposes, especially in remote or underserved areas where access to medical facilities may be limited.

 === Key Functionalities
 - Voice record/upload interface.